 Conservation is about ensuring the health of our environment to maintain healthy ecosystems, provide clean water and clean air, and preserving natural resources.
-At Cullman Parks & Recreation, conservation is one of the cornerstones of our foundation that guides our actions and activities.
+At Cullman Parks, Recreation, & Sports Tourism, conservation is one of the cornerstones of our foundation that guides our actions and activities.

 The National Recreation and Park Association (NRPA) believes that “the quality of life for every person in every community is improved by clean, green, and accessible parks and open space,” and, additionally, that “park and recreation professionals should provide education and interpretation of the value of conservation to the public, connect children and youth to nature and the outdoors, and coordinate environmental stewardship with other public and nonprofit entities.”
-These are positions that we strive toward at Cullman Parks & Recreation.
+These are positions that we strive toward at Cullman Parks, Recreation, & Sports Tourism.

-Arguably the most important aspect of Cullman Parks & Recreation is the parks themselves, and we are proud of what we can offer in these public spaces.
+Arguably the most important aspect of Cullman Parks, Recreation, & Sports Tourism is the parks themselves, and we are proud of what we can offer in these public spaces.
 Heritage Park is a seventy-two acre facility that offers something for everyone.
 In addition to nearly three miles of lighted walking trails through the park and a playground for children, Heritage Park features a dog park, a garden area, and more that can help encourage an appreciation for nature and the outdoors.
-Cullman Parks & Recreation also offers a variety of neighborhood and community parks across the city that provide more opportunities to experience the outdoors.
+Cullman Parks, Recreation, & Sports Tourism also offers a variety of neighborhood and community parks across the city that provide more opportunities to experience the outdoors.